 But most importantly, I learned not to make these Five Blog Commenting Mistakes!

 # 1 – Not Taking the Time to Read the Whole Article Before Blog Commenting

 As explained above, blog commenting is something you should take VERY serious.

-The sin of all blog commenting sins is not taking the time to read the whole article before commenting.
+And, the sin of all blog commenting sins is not taking the time to read the whole article before commenting.